Roybie/VL-interpreter/README.md

 Needs Rust installed to run atm.

-Must be built with nightly or unstable.
+Must be built with rust nightly.

 Build with `cargo build --release`